-Typically, this is based upon the activity that a lead has taken, whether that is in person, on the phone, or online.
+Typically, this is based on the activity that a lead has taken, whether that is in person, on the phone, or online.

 With the advances in marketing automation technology, Marketers have increasingly used technology to automatically allocate these scores based upon predefined actions, such as page visits, webinar registrations and content downloads.

-For example, a prospect who downloads an eBook from the website will receive a score, say 20, and somebody who requests a trial or demo of product could receive a different score, perhaps 50.
-When this cumulative score reaches a certain point it will then trigger another action – for example further information being sent or a contact from a Salesperson.
+E.g. a prospect who downloads an eBook from the website will receive a score of say 20, and somebody who requests a trial or demo of product could receive a different score, perhaps 50.
+When this cumulative score reaches a certain point it will then trigger another action – for example, further information being sent or a contact from a Salesperson.

 Salespeople like ‘hot’ leads.
-The best Salespeople are experts at judging what represents a hot lead and acting accordingly.
+The best Salespeople are experts at judging what represents a hot lead and act accordingly.
 Most Sales best practice focuses on 3 keys areas:

 So, to hit quota, Salespeople want to focus their time on those leads with best chance of closing.
 This typically means they focus on leads that:

 However, much of the time, this data is not known at the stage that the lead is passed from Marketing to Sales.
-Although a good Sales team will be able to recognise when certain types of leads are likely to have these characteristics.
+Although, a good Sales team will be able to recognize when certain types of leads are likely to have these characteristics.

-For example if Salespeople are presented with webinar data as Marketing qualified leads, they are much more likely to approach those that actually attended the live or on demand webinar rather than those that just registered as they demonstrate more of the characteristics demonstrated in point 1-4, than someone who just registered.
+E.g. if Salespeople are presented with webinar data as Marketing qualified leads, they are much more likely to approach those that actually attended the live or on demand webinar rather than those that just registered, as they demonstrate more of the characteristics demonstrated in point 1-4, than someone who only registered.

-The disconnect between Marketing qualified lead and Sales qualified leads still exists.
+The disconnect between marketing qualified leads and sales qualified leads still exists.

 Call: +1 206 259 2141